Basilica del Santo Niño: Present church

+The basilica, which was once known as San Agustin Church, was rededicated by Cardinal Julio Rosales, then-Archbishop of Cebu, on February 28, 1965.

-In 1965, Ildebrando Cardinal Antoniutti, Papal Legate to the Philippines, conferred the church the honorific title Basílica Menor upon the authority of Pope Paul VI.
+On April 1, 1965, Ildebrando Cardinal Antoniutti, Papal Legate to the Philippines, conferred the church the honorific title of Minor Basilica Basílica Minore upon the authority of Pope Paul VI.
 As a Minor Basilica, it is given precedence over other churches and other privileges.
 Philippine President Ferdinand E. Marcos also declared it a National Landmark.
+Paul VI also declared the basilica to be "the symbol of the birth and growth of Christianity in the Philippines."
+In his pontificate, the ecclesiastical document Ut Clarificetur designated the basilica as the "Mother and Head of all Churches in the Philippines" (Mater et Caput...
+Omnium Ecclesiarum Insularum Philippinarum).

 The Basilica del Santo Niño remains under the care of the Augustinian Friars.

-2013 Bohol earthquake
+2013 earthquake and restoration

-On October 15, 2013, a 7.2-magnitude earthquake shook Tagbilaran, Bohol, its force felt throughout the Visayas.
+On October 15, 2013, a 7.2-magnitude earthquake shook Bohol; its force felt throughout the Visayas.
 It caused more than 220 casualties, and damages to buildings, particularly historical landmarks and churches in Bohol.
 In Cebu City, the earthquake destroyed most of the Basilica's belfry and façade; some walls and frescoes were cracked.
-A video of the collapse can be seen here.

-Restoration
+All Masses were subsequently transferred to the Pilgrim Center located adjacent to the basilica.
+On December 24, 2014, Christmas Eve, the basilica reopened while repairs were being done to the belfry and the main central doors.

 The restoration of the basilica was one of the 16 projects facilitated by National Historical Commission of the Philippines in Cebu province in 2015.
+Restoration works began in July.

 Prior to restoration, the rubbles from the collapsed belfry were subjected to laboratory tests to analyze their composition to ensure that the new building materials will be compatible to the old and existing structure.
 During restoration, mechanical and chemical cleaning of the exterior walls were performed.
 Moreover, lime water were injected into the rubble core to make it stronger.
 The bell tower was fully restored in October 2016.

+Heritage designations

+The Church and Convent of Santo Niño was declared a National Historical Landmark on August 1, 1973.

+On April 14, 2021, on the 500th anniversary of the first Baptism in the Philippines, the National Museum of the Philippines collectively declared the Church and Convent of Santo Niño and the Magellan's Cross Pavilion as National Cultural Treasures, as part of the quincentennial commemorations in the country.

 Church complex

 Pilgrim Center

 The devotees kept increasing over the years and could easily fill the Basilica.
-To accommodate this growing number of devotees who come to hear mass in the Basilica, a pilgrim center was built within the church compound opposite of the Basilica and Holy Mass is celebrated on Fridays and other Religious Festivities are held here in the open-air, theater-like structure.
+To accommodate this growing number of devotees who come to hear mass in the Basilica, a pilgrim center was built within the church compound opposite of the Basilica.

 Completed in September 1990, this open-air structure can accommodate 3,500 people.
 The basement of the Pilgrim's Center houses the Basilica Del Sto.
 Niño Museum.